 This post may contain affiliate links.
 Traveling Well For Less has partnered with CardRatings for our coverage of credit card products.
 Traveling Well For Less and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 Please read my Disclosure and Privacy pages for more info.

 One of the new features of the Amex Gold is the dining benefits.
 The banks have begun marketing cards specifically for foodies such as the Capital One® Savor® Cash Rewards Credit Card and now the American Express Gold card.

 Amex even goes as far as to include the word “foodie” in the advertising and on the American Express Gold Card application page.

 Which is only natural because who doesn’t love food? 🙂

 According to the Bureau of Labor Statistics (BLS), the average household spends over $3,300 dining out.
 Families with kids tend to spend over $5,400 a year at restaurants.

 So it only makes sense that more credit cards start offering bigger perks for restaurant spending.

 Whether or not you spend thousands of dollars a year dining out, you can still take advantage of the Amex Gold’s restaurant perks.
 Here’s how to maximize the dining benefits of the American Express Gold card.

 Amex Gold: How to Maximize Dining Benefits

-- 4X Membership Rewards points at US restaurants
+- 4X Membership Rewards points at restaurants worldwide

 - 4X Membership Rewards points at US supermarkets (up to $25,000 a year in purchases)